 Here is a Step-by-Step Guide on How to Design a Website from Scratch

 But how do you actually go about doing it?
-Even though the creation process is easy, there's still a lot to think about.
+Even though the creation process is easy, there's still a lot to think about, when it comes to the task of "how to design my own website?"
 Without having and using a plan from the beginning, you might wind up wasting time remaking your site several times.
 Here's a step-by-step guide for how to design a website, from initial concepts to implementation.

 - Have a clear vision and plan

 - Figure out how much the website will cost

 - Add Content to your Website

 - Perfect your SEO

 - Keep it Updated

 Step 1 - Have a clear vision and plan

 The first move in designing a great website is to formulate a clear and purposeful strategy.
 This is true regardless of whether you're making a business e-commerce website or a personal project - you've got to go in with a plan.
 Write down a list of clear, defined goals for your website.
 Why are you building it?
 Who is your audience?
 What are you trying to get from it - leads, clicks, sales, downloads, engagement, or a larger audience?
 Clarity on all these points is important when one is tackling the challenge of 'how to make my own website?'